 Byelections signal generational change for both Conservatives, Liberals

+There are 1 comment on the Langley Advance story from 21 hrs ago, titled Byelections signal generational change for both Conservatives, Liberals.
+In it, Langley Advance reports that:

-Monday's byelection results mean more than just fresh faces for the House of Commons: one observer says they represent nothing short of a generational shift on Parliament Hill.
-All five new Ottawa-bound MPs - two Conservatives and three Liberals - are replacing a group of politicians with a profound depth of experience, including four former cabinet ministers and a former prime minister.
+Monday's byelection results mean more than just fresh faces for the House of Commons: one observer says they represent a generational shift on Parliament Hill.
+The five new Ottawa-bound MPs - two Conservatives and three Liberals - replace a group of politicians with a profound depth of experience, including four former cabinet ministers and a former prime minister.

 Add your comments below